Motivate your team in the rhythm of business with the Hoopla platform.

 We use Slack at Hoopla to create channels of communication for all employees, as well as social spaces for individual teams.
 Slack makes it easy to keep the team rolling with instant messages that come with alerts, sending over files with ease, and keeping tabs on activity feeds.
-Our remote employees love being in on the latest announcements – as well as the inside jokes that go around!
-And of course we use our own Hoopla TV to broadcast live updates on displays in each office.
+With Hoopla updates being sent to slack, it’s easy to keep tabs on key info, and of course we use our own Hoopla TV to broadcast live updates on displays in each office.

 Photo from Slack.com – “Where work happens.”